pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 you can.

 pyOpenSci doesn't require you to use a specific code format tool.
-However, we do look for consistency and readbility in code style.
+However, we do look for consistency and readability in code style.
 Below you will find a discussion of:

 1. The benefits of using linters and code format tools in your workflow